pjazdzewski1990/ScalaConsultants.github.io/_posts/20-03-2015-event-sourced-dice-game-part1.md

 This method is defined in the `AggregateRoot` trait that `Game` extends.

 Let's get back to `tickCountdown` for a moment.
-Altough it doesn't handle commands, it too will generate some events.
+Although it doesn't handle commands, it too will generate some events.

 {% highlight scala %}
 def tickCountdown(): Game = {